Co-doing it right with GitHub

 You can add labels to issues depending on its category, see who’s assigned with that issue (a person supposed to fix it), or you can close the issue.
 You can create new issue simply by clicking its button.

 Note that each issue has a unique ID available, which can be used wisely.
 Not long ago, GitHub added the ability to close an issue just by including its ID within commit message as “fix #12” or “fixes #12”.
-When this commit is pushed into repo on GitHub, issue with ID 12 is automatically closed, pretty handy.
+When this commit is pushed into repository on GitHub, issue with ID 12 is automatically closed, pretty handy.

 Other Powerful Features of GitHub

 What if you are working on a project where each developer need to have a full access to one common repository?
-You can add “collaborators” in repository from Settings tab and he’ll get full access to your repo (unlike forking, where a user has only read access).
+You can add “collaborators” in repository from Settings tab and he’ll get full access to your repository (unlike forking, where a user has only read access).

-Branches are great and you can view all the branches that have been created in a particular repo from its “Network” tab.
+Branches are great and you can view all the branches that have been created in a particular repository from its “Network” tab.
 Where it shows form where a new branch is created, what is committed by whom in the branch (by hovering over the dots on lines).

 You can even see statistics of how developers are working on the project, frequency of commits, top contributors, etc.

-You can also create so-called Wiki Pages for a repo (from Wiki tab) which provides rich documentation about the project (Markdown formatted text).
+You can also create so-called Wiki Pages for a repository (from Wiki tab) which provides rich documentation about the project (Markdown formatted text).
 If you’re a large team working on multiple projects, you can create “Organizations” on GitHub and add members to it such that each member has access to all the repos created within the organization.
 And apart from these great built-in features.
 GitHub has many apps (called “Service Hooks”) available which are tailored for certain tasks.
 Also, be sure to checkout GitHub Help which covers wide range of topics that you need to know.

-Remember I mentioned earlier that by default all repositories that you create on GitHub are public and you need to buy private repositories if you want to keep your code private? well, if you’re a student, you can claim 5 free repositories for 2 years by requesting GitHub Educational Account.
+Remember I mentioned earlier that by default all repositories that you create on GitHub are public and you need to buy private repositories if you want to keep your code private?
+Well, if you’re a student, you can claim 5 free repositories for 2 years by requesting GitHub Educational Account.
 Don’t worry, you’ll not have to create a new account, just visit the link and verify that you’re a student.
-Happy coding. :)
+Happy coding.